-- (a) For purposes of this section, "consumer subscribers" means residential mass-market subscribers. - (b) For purposes of this section, "small business customer subscribers" means subscribers that are business entities that meet the size standards established in 13 CFR Part 121, subpart A.
+- (a) For purposes of this paragraph, "consumer subscribers" means residential mass-market subscribers. - (b) For purposes of this paragraph, "small business customer subscribers" means subscribers that are business entities that meet the size standards established in 13 CFR Part 121, Subpart A, as they currently exist or may hereafter be amended.